Manoj-nathwani/trello-music/README.md

 - Follow the instructions <a href="https://developer.chrome.com/extensions/getstarted#unpacked" target="_blank">here</a> on adding an unofficial extension to chrome
 - Make a trello board using the above images as example, or use my template <a href="https://trello.com/b/SqUOyKvS/trello-music" target="_blank">here</a>
 - Hit the big play button!

+# Warning
+- This is in no way a completed project.
+It's just the minimal viable hack to show what I built.